 5. Motor Hysteria

-The period of nuns behaving badly lasted around 300 years, beginning at around 1400, and affected convents across Europe.
-One of the last was perhaps the most deadly—in 1749, a woman at a convent in Wurzburg, Germany was beheaded on suspicion of being a witch after an episode of mass fainting, foaming at the mouth, and screaming.
-Usually, however, these episodes ended in someone calling in a priest for some exorcisms.
+One of the final outbreaks even ended in death.
+In 1749, a woman at a convent in Würzburg, Germany, was beheaded on suspicion of being a witch after a period of mass fainting, foaming at the mouth, and screaming.
+Usually, however, these episodes ended in someone calling in a priest for an exorcism.